 When people ask, “What is substance abuse?” it is difficult to provide a short answer.
 Why?
 Substance abuse reaches into every aspect of an individual’s life.
 It can negatively affect your physical, emotional, and mental well-being.

 In simple terms, substance abuse is the use of a substance to elicit an altered state, either physically or emotionally.
 Drugs, alcohol, cleaners, chemicals, and other substances can produce these results.
-This means they’re used in a manner other than their recommended or intended purpose.
+This is called substance or drug misuse, which means they’re used in a manner other than their recommended or intended purpose.
 Even non-addictive substances can be abused to the point that they cause harm.

 Substance abuse occurs when a substance is regularly used and causes severe issues.
-For instance, taking more than a prescribed amount of a drug to deepen the effects or drinking to the point of impairment regularly may be signs of a developing abuse problem.
+For instance, taking more than a prescribed amount of a drug to deepen the effects or drinking to the point of impairment regularly may be signs of a developing substance use problem.

 - Health problems